December 31, 2016

 Article 28: (Linkage between legal persons' and natural persons' information on untrustworthiness)

-A link shall be be made between the personal Credit Information of the legal representative, principle responsible person, and other directly responsible personnel of enterprises, public institutions, and other organizations with seriously untrustworthy conduct, and the Credit Information of that unit; and relevant departments may lawfully take joint disciplinary actions against the relevant responsible persons when joint disciplinary action is taken against the unit.
+A link shall be be made between the personal Credit Information of the legally-designated representative, principle responsible person, and other directly responsible personnel of enterprises, public institutions, and other organizations with seriously untrustworthy conduct, and the Credit Information of that unit; and relevant departments may lawfully take joint disciplinary actions against the relevant responsible persons when joint disciplinary action is taken against the unit.

 Chapter IV:Protection of Information Subjects' Rights and Interests